-A number of the company's employees belong to The Royal College of Nursing of the United Kingdom's (RCN UK) defined benefit pension scheme.
+A number of the company's employees belong to the RCN UK's defined benefit pension scheme.
 As it is not possible to identify the company's share of the underlying assets and liabilities in the scheme, contributions are charged to the profit and loss account as they become payable.

-Since 1 November 2013, the RCN UK has set up a defined contribution pension scheme and a number of the company's employees belong to the scheme.
-The scheme has three levels of employee and employer contribution.
-This scheme is used to fulfil the auto-enrolment obligations.
+Since 1 November 2013, the RCN has set up a defined contribution pension scheme and a number of the company's employees belong to the scheme.
+The scheme has 3 levels of employee and employer contribution.
+This scheme is used to fulfil the autoenrolment obligations.
 All new employees and those not in the defined benefit scheme are automatically enrolled into the lowest contribution level.
-Once in the scheme employees can opt to move to a higher level of contribution.
+Once in the scheme, employees can opt to move to a higher level of contribution.
 Please see note 18.1 for more information.
 All employer contributions made to the scheme are charged to the profit and loss account as they become payable.

-Where a liability arises on the pension scheme, RCN UK will notify RCN Publishing Company Limited of its share of the liability on an annual basis.
+Where a liability arises on the pension scheme, the RCN will notify RCNi of its share of the liability on an annual basis.
 This is accrued upon notification.
 Note 4 outlines the charge for the year.